WBGT-CD

-WBGT-CD (channel 46) is a low-power, Class A television station in Rochester, New York, United States, affiliated with MyNetworkTV.
+WBGT-CD (channel 46, cable channel 18) is a low-power, Class A television station in Rochester, New York, United States, affiliated with MyNetworkTV.
 Owned by Vision Communications, the station has studios on Buffalo Road (NY 33) in the town of Gates (with a Rochester postal address), and its transmitter is located on Pinnacle Hill.
 It can also be seen on Charter Spectrum channel 18 (hence the My 18 branding).